 There is a lot still to be done to make the digital advertising industry more transparent and to restore trust between the players.
 Marketers have an important role to play by having a clear sight of the right metrics and working with agencies to put the right motivating factors in place: a focus on rock-bottom pricing is not entirely without blame.

 At ECI Media Management we are pioneers in programmatic audit, and can help advertisers to increase the transparency and effectiveness of their programmatic activity.
 We work analyse and scrutinise our clients’ programmatic activity in great detail to generate concreate action points, which have had proven effects on efficiency, effectiveness and quality.
-Please do to discover how we could help you drive transparency in your digital advertising.
+Please do contact us to discover how we could help you drive transparency in your digital advertising.